Tverous/pytorch-notebook/README.md

 MY_UID="$(id -u)" MY_GID="$(id -g)" docker-compose up -d
 ```

+The container will keep running until you kill it!

 #### Remove the container

 Make sure you are in the same directory, `pytorch-notebook/`, as you start the container with docker-compose.